 Undergraduate GW Sustainability Scholars Award

-In 2017, the GW Student Association launched a campaign called Save A Million, which encouraged students and faculty to print double-sided and minimize printing wherever possible The campaign has resulted in the reduction of paper use on campus, saving trees, water, energy, and money.
-Building upon the momentum of the Save A Million campaign, the department of Libraries an Academic Innovation has partnered with Sustainable GW to provide funding for Undergraduat Research Fellowships.
+In 2017, the GW Student Association launched a campaign called Save A Million, which encouraged students and faculty to print double-sided and minimize printing wherever possible.
+The campaign has resulted in the reduction of paper use on campus, saving trees, water, energy, and money.
+Sustainable GW provides funding for Undergraduate Research Fellowships.
 These fellowships are earmarked for students conducting sustainability focused research.
 Each award provides $5,000 for a student and $1,000 for a faculty mentor.

 The number of awards will be determined by the funds available.